Are You Ready to Go Adventure Traveling with Parkinson's?

 Preparing for a trip

-When embarking on a strenuous trip, you need to be prepared to exert yourself more than you normally would, and accept the fact that some days you are going to have to skip some activities.
+When embarking on a strenuous trip, you need to be prepared to exert yourself more than you normally would, and accepting the fact that some days you are going to have to skip some activities.

 You may want to increase your exercise levels before you go so that you are up to participating in any activities that you want to do.
 Of course, you should always talk to your doctor before starting anything new.

 Stay on schedule with your medications.
-This can be very difficult with time changes and days full of activities, but try to take your meds at the same time every day.
+This can be very difficult with time changes and days full of activities, but try to take your medications at the same time every day.
 There are several useful apps that you can download to keep track.

-Know your limits
+Define your personal limits

 I did skip the polar plunge into the ocean on our recent cruise to Antarctica, but Mr. Twitchy got talked into doing it along with about 40 other brave, but crazy people.